code-423n4/2022-02-skale/README.md

 Gas optimizations are welcome, please see [Gas Optimization Notes](#gas-optimization-notes).

 If wardens are unclear on which areas to look at or which areas are important please feel free to ask in the contest Discord channel.

+## Known Issues

+- Large batch transfer of ERC1155 may cause out of gas
+- Outgoing message with large length may cause issues
+- A malicious receiver contract can stuck IMA forever by returning huge revert data